belumume/belumume/README.md

 CS.

-I daily-drive with Claude Code, beta-test courses at DeepLearning.AI, and spend my time on agentic systems and AI safety.
+I daily-drive with Claude Code, beta-test courses at DeepLearning.AI, and spend time on agentic systems and AI safety.

 ---